ddpruitt/ddpruitt.jekyll.01/_posts/2006-09-30-cisco-vpn-sucks.md

 - Rant
 ---

 I have to use the Cisco VPN Client at work and man when it breaks it breaks good!
 For some reason it has decided to stop working which means I can’t work at home.
-Now I have to spend my Saterday morning in the office.
+Now I have to spend my Saturday morning in the office.
 CRAP!